 There’s a lot of permeability in the mouth.
 Oral pathogens are involved in almost every chronic disease.
 The mouth is the only place in the body that a biofilm exists by design.
 The oral microbiome is a unique system that is integral to your health, yet it has been largely ignored by the medical community for years.

-When it comes to taking care of our oral microbiome health, which practices and products are necessary?
-Many of our readers live a low-waste lifestyle and want to know what’s essential so they’re not creating waste.
+Which toothpaste and products are necessary for a healthy oral microbiome?
+Many of our readers live low-waste and want to know what’s essential so they’re not creating waste.

 I applaud them, and I try and do the same.
 There’s a lot of waste in the oral health category.
 Think about all the floss, toothbrushes, and tubes of toothpaste in our landfills.
-I’m sure a bunch of that stuff is floating in the Pacific Ocean as well, and it doesn’t break down.
+It’s part of the single use plastic floating in the Pacific Ocean, and it doesn’t break down.

 The good news is that a lot of the smaller companies are providing better solutions.
 I use a recycled toothbrush handle and replace the head because I really like the toothbrush.
 There are also wooden-handled toothbrushes so you can avoid plastic.
 You can also find biodegradable floss, made from silk.